sierdzio/stimeline/README.md

 ## Licenses

-sTimeline is Free Software, for details see LICENSE.md file.
+sTimeline is Free Software, for details see \ref license.

 sTimeline depends on Qt Framework and QuaZIP library.